Smwest87/interview_answers/interview.md

         the user is allowed to click Save, and it seems to work, but the saved number remains the second number rather than updating to the more recently entered number.
 A page refresh does not change the result.

+        My first thought is there is some check to see if the phone number exists in the phone_numbers table.
+If it does, maybe no other profile can have that phone number.
+        So to confirm, open my console, reload the page.
+Select the Edit button and change the phone number to the original number.
+        If an error appears in the console it will hopefully give me some information on where to look next.
+        I can also look at the database itself.
+Does the original phone number still exist in the database?
+Was it soft deleted?
+        Ultimately there is some validation preventing the original phone number from being used on the back end.
+Otherwise we would see a error message on the front end.
 </ol>

 <h2>SQL Questions - Answers</h2>